quicwg/base-drafts/draft-ietf-quic-transport.md

 {{validate-retry}}) or in a previous connection using the NEW_TOKEN frame (see
 {{validate-future}}).

-The amount that servers are permitted to send is also constrained by the limit set by the congestion avoidance algorithm.
-Clients are only constrained in what they can send prior to address validation by congestion control.
+In addition to sending limits imposed prior to address validation, servers are also constrained in what they can send by the limits set by the congestion controller.
+Clients are only constrained by the congestion controller.

 ### Address Validation using Retry Packets {#validate-retry}